wp-plugins/child-theme-configurator/readme.txt

 = Where are the .php files? =

 The configurator automatically adds a blank functions.php file to the child theme directory.
-You can add any additional files and directories you need for your Child Theme.
-The Child Theme Configurator helps you identify and override selectors in the Parent stylesheet without touching the other files.
+Other parent theme files can be copied using the "Files" tab.
+Theme images and a custom screenshot can be uploaded there as well.

 = How do I change a specific color/font style/background? =